 We are committed to fair labour practices, and ensuring that no modern slavery exists in our supply chains.

-All our garments are made by people who have a safe, supportive, working environment, and are paid a living wage.
-In India, they are also provided with healthcare, and life skills workshops (with topics like finance and menstrual hygiene).
+From 2019, All our garments are made by in Australia by people who have a safe, supportive, working environment, and are paid a living wage.
+For garments previously made in India, they were also provided with healthcare, and life skills workshops (with topics like finance and menstrual hygiene).

 The majority of our fabrics are GOTS certified, which ensures that there is no forced or child labour, and that workers are provided with ongoing employment, safe working conditions, and a living wage.

 We source our other fabrics from countries like Australia, USA, Japan, the UK, and Portugal; where there are strong labour laws that protect the rights of workers.